Japan opens mass vaccination sites for elderly ahead of Olympics | Health

 - Japan

-Japan opened mass inoculation centres on Monday as the country races to vaccinate most of its elderly population against COVID-19 before the start of the Tokyo Olympics.
+Japan opened mass inoculation centres on Monday as it races to vaccinate most of its elderly population before the start of the Tokyo Olympics.

-The fourth wave of infections has led authorities to make the state of emergency declarations covering much of the country, including Tokyo, raising some concerns about the Olympic Games due to begin on July 23.
-The states of emergency for most regions are due to end on May 31, but the government is planning to extend them to June 20, the Yomiuri newspaper reported.
+The fourth wave of infections has led authorities to make a state of emergency declarations covering much of the country, including Tokyo, raising some concerns about the Olympic Games due to begin on July 23.
+The states of emergency for most regions are due to end on May 31.
+The government is leaning towards extending the measures, several people with knowledge of the decision told Reuters.
+Osaka Governor Hirofumi Yoshimura, whose region has been among the hardest hit in the current wave, told reporters he would decide on whether to request an extension of the emergency on Tuesday.

 Just 4.4% of Japan's population of 125 million have received at least one vaccine dose, according to Reuters' global tracker, the slowest rate among the world's larger, rich countries.
 Japan began its inoculation push in mid-February, later than most major economies.
 The campaign was slowed initially by scant supplies of imported doses of the vaccine developed by Pfizer Inc and BioNTech SE.
 But even as shipments increased, the rollout has been hampered by manpower shortages and malfunctions in the reservation system.